 Normally, burnout is a term we associate with adults but recent research has shown that children experience it as well.
 Kids of all ages are seen suffering from burnout even though they are not able to understand it properly.
 Since they don’t understand it themselves, it is even harder to explain how they are feeling.
 However, there are certain signs and symptoms of burnout that parents can look out for in their kids

 - Eating disorder: The most common sign of burnout in children is an eating disorder.
 They can either start overeating or seem to be completely losing their interest in food.
 Check carefully for the eating pattern in children.

-- Emotional behavior: Children, especially teens seem to show impulsive behavior and show signs of emotional instability.
+- Emotional behaviour: Children, especially teens seem to show impulsive behaviour and show signs of emotional instability.
 They get extremely angry or sad at little things.

 - Depression: Children often feel depressed and sad when they are burned out.
 They also have decreased attention and feel detached from everything and everyone.

 - Anxiety: Anxiety for no particular reason is also a sign of burnout, so it is important to look for Anxiety in Children.
 See if they having problems relaxing or sleeping as well.

 - Insomnia: Insomnia is another obvious symptom that indicates burnout in children.
 In case the child is unable to sleep at night or wakes up very easily and can’t fall back asleep he/ she may be suffering from burnout.